ibm-cloud-docs/monitoring/groups.md

 ## Share a group
 {: #share_group}

-Complete the following steps to share a group wirth other members of the team:
+Complete the following steps to share a group with other members of the team:

 1. Launch the web UI.
 For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).